A quick reference guide for generating SSH keys, configuring an ssh-agent

 ssh-agent is a program to hold private keys used for public key authentication.
 Through use of environment variables the agent can be located and automatically used for authentication when logging in to other machines using ssh

-is a utility program that runs in the background and solves the problem of repeatedly entering private key passphrases.
+In other words, the ssh-agent is a utility program that runs in the background and solves the problem of repeatedly entering private key passphrases.

-on its own is scoped to a single session.
-This means that if you start a new session, you'll have to re-enter all of your passphrases.
+However, an ssh-agent on its own is scoped to a single session.
+This means that if you start a new session, you’ll have to re-enter all of your passphrases.

-on its own, we can use Funtoo Keychain to make things easier.
+Instead of just using the ssh-agent on its own, we can use Funtoo Keychain to make things easier.

-Funtoo Keychain for managing ssh-agent
+Option 1: Funtoo Keychain for managing ssh-agent

-According to the project wiki:
+According to the project documentation:

 Keychain helps you to manage SSH and GPG keys in a convenient and secure manner.
 It acts as a frontend to ssh-agent and ssh-add, but allows you to easily have one long running ssh-agent process per system, rather than the norm of one ssh-agent per login session.
+This dramatically reduces the number of times you need to enter your passphrase.
+With keychain, you only need to enter a passphrase once every time your local machine is rebooted.
+Keychain also makes it easy for remote cron jobs to securely "hook in" to a long running ssh-agent process, allowing your scripts to take advantage of key-based logins.
+Keychain also integrates with gpg-agent, so that GPG keys can be cached at the same time as SSH keys.

-Installing & Configuring Funtoo keychain
+Installing & configuring Funtoo keychain

 - Install keychain: